rgriff23/Evaluating_IE/README.md

 [Randi H. Griffin]() and [Gabriel S. Yapuncich](http://www.gabrielyapuncich.com/)

+\* RHG and GSY designed the study and co-authored the manuscript.
+RHG wrote the R code and authored the GitHub synopsis (although a fair amount of technical text was copied directly from our manuscript).

 ___

 This repository contains the data and code used to evaluate the legitimacy of IE using simulations.
-I also provide a synopsis of our study.
-A complete manuscript is out for review as of May 2015.
+I (Randi Griffin) also provide a synopsis of our study.
+A manuscript is out for review as of May 2015.

 ## Manuscript